Jacoby & Meyers, LLP

 • Significant blind spots on all four sides

-• A high center of gravity, which makes the trucks prone to rolling over
+• A high center of gravity makes the trucks prone to rolling over

 • A high ground clearance, which may result in smaller vehicles sliding beneath the truck in an accident, also known as an underride